Gutoaxs/BD-Universidade/README.md

   DECLARE email_count INT;
   SET email_count = 0;

-  -- Check if an email with the same name and surname already exists SELECT COUNT(*) INTO email_count FROM Aula10.aluno WHERE email = CONCAT(NEW.nome, '.', NEW.sobrenome, '@facens.com');
+  SELECT COUNT(*) INTO email_count FROM Aula10.aluno WHERE email = CONCAT(NEW.nome, '.', NEW.sobrenome, '@facens.com');

-  -- If there is a conflict, add an incremental number to the email IF email_count > 0 THEN
+  IF email_count > 0 THEN
     SET NEW.email = CONCAT(NEW.nome, '.', NEW.sobrenome, email_count, '@facens.com');
   ELSE